NFYK15003U Advanced Quantum Mechanics (Quant3)

 MSc Programme in Physics

 The course is a graduate level in quantum mechanics with emphasis on providing the students with tools to understand the advanced courses within the quantum branch of the master program.
 The introductory undergraduate quantum mechanics curriculum is reviewed and expanded with emphasis on important concepts such as symmetries, approximate methods, scattering theory, and second quantization.
-It introduces the use of propagators and density matrices, applied to physical examples.
-Relativistic quantum mechanics is also introduced.
+The course introduces the concepts of propagators and density matrices, applied to physical examples, as well as relativistic quantum mechanics.

 The course gives knowledge about the modern quantum mechanics formalism, including Dirac notation, density matrices, different representations (such as e.g. position and momentum representations), and the importance of symmetries for conservation laws and practical solutions of quantum mechanical problems.
 Furthermore, the principles of scattering theory and time-dependent perturbation theory is an important part of the course, as well as introductions to relativistic and many-particle states.

 The course should provide the student with the ability to:

 - Understand a quantum mechanical description of physical systems.

 simple examples of quantum mechanical problems using the Dirac formalism.

 - Use the concept of propagators and understand Feynman's method of path integrals.

 - Use symmetry arguments to simplify the c.alculations and to understand the corresponding conserved quantities

 - Calculate scattering amplitudes using advanced scattering theory